shaileshprabhu95/threat-model/draft-ietf-dult-threat-model.md

 #### Active Scanning

 There may be scenarios where a victim suspects that they are being tracked without their consent.
 Active scanning should allow a user to use a native application on their device to search for tracking tags that are separated from their owners.
 Additional information about when that tag has been previously encountered within a designated time window (e.g. the last 12 hours) should also be included if available (see {{privacy-and-security-requirements-todo}}).
 Allowing users to "snooze" or ignore tags known to be safe (e.g. tags from a family member) could also be implemented.
-Tracking tags that are near their owners should not be shared to avoid abuse of the active scanning feature.To further prevent misuse, the system should apply safeguards such as rate-limiting scan frequency and hiding or disguising sensitive tag information, helping to ensure that attackers cannot use the scanning feature to locate and disable legitimate tracking tags (e.g. to facilitate theft)
+Tracking tags that are near their owners should not be shared to avoid abuse of the active scanning feature.

 #### Passive Scanning